NunoAGoncalves/LeetCode_100days/README.md

 Univalued Tree - Completed on 19/07/2020 ✓

+How Many Numbers Are Smaller Than The Current Number - Completed on 20/07/2020 ✓

 ## Description

 This is a repository that holds all the LeetCode questions I completed in this 100-day challenge.